mbenedettini/blog/src/content/blog/inexpensive-kubernetes-cluster.md

 [`build-push-deploy`](https://github.com/mbenedettini/blog/blob/master/.github/workflows/docker-build-push-deploy.yml#L38)
 job, using an action that dispatches workflows from another repository.

+Every time I commit or merge a PR into master the site gets automatically built and deployed.

 Due to Github security restrictions a Token with the right permissions (r/w to the Cluster repo) is needed in both repos, the origin (to trigger the deploy action on the cluster repo) and the target one (to push the commit containing